 With the growing popularity of bamboo and the increasing pressure of climate change, Africa has recently looked to this miracle grass as a crop that can reduce poverty and live up to the highest standards of sustainability.
 Throughout sub-Saharan Africa, from Ghana to Ethiopia to South Africa to Cameroon, bamboo farming is catching on.
 International organizations are working with African farmers and entrepreneurs to improve local incomes and global outcomes.

 EcoPlanet Bamboo, based in the U.S., is one of the largest bamboo growing enterprises in the world, with thousands of acres of bamboo in Africa and Central America.
 They have major plantations in Ghana and South Africa.
-Their efforts are helping to reduce deforestation of native habitats and to provide local communities with greater economic opportunities.
+Their efforts are helping to reduce the deforestation of native habitats and to provide local communities with greater economic opportunities.
 Additionally, they are working with the African Wildlife Foundation (AWF) to replant Volcanoes National Park in Rwanda with Yushania alpina, vital to the survival of the endangered monkeys and gorillas.

 Below are a few of the more noteworthy bamboo projects and activities currently underway on the green continent.

 Bamboo in Ethiopia

 Believe or not, Ethiopia — a country more commonly associated with drought and famine — actually has the most bamboo of any African country, covering about one million hectares.
 Yushania alpina and Oxytenanthera abyssinica both thrive here, in the mountains and lowlands respectively, as they do in most of sub-Saharan Africa.

 The Inter-Africa Livelihood Development Program, managed by INBAR (The International Bamboo and Rattan Organization), has promoted bamboo farming and industry in the region, with impressive results.
 The program has partnered locals from Africa with bamboo experts from China, employing over 1,000 Ethiopians in the bamboo industry.
 Ethiopians now use bamboo for all manner of crafts and construction, from housing to parasols.

 In addition to creating economic opportunity for great numbers of small-scale farmers, bamboo cultivation is also countering deforestation, controlling erosion, providing shade and protecting watersheds.
 In this way, bamboo is very effective in reducing the risk of further droughts in the country.

 Bamboo in Ghana